ufs-community/uwtools/docs/sections/user_guide/yaml/rocoto.rst

 ``command:`` -- The command that will be run in the batch job.

-``envars:`` -- Any number of key/value pairs defining bash variable names and their corresponding values, to be exported to the environment in which ``<command>`` will run, each rendered in XML like this:
+``envars:`` -- Any number of key-value pairs defining bash variable names and their corresponding values, to be exported to the environment in which ``<command>`` will run, each rendered in XML like this:

 .. code-block:: xml